geekofalltrades/QuickDrop/QuickDrop_readme.txt

   private message on the Nexus Mods website.
 My account name there is "thegeekofalltrades."

 THANKS to Nexus Mods and to all contributors to the Creation Kit wiki and forums.

+CHANGELOG:
+  v1.1:
+    * Fixed bug in case when "Remembered Items" slider was opened and closed with value of 10 and all stack slots full. v1.0:
+    * Initial release.